Orion107/Angelica/README.md

 Angelica, it's a mod!
 Woa!
-Jokerslop but angel flavored oo fancy
+Jokerslop but angel flavored oo fancy,,,,,
 Balance complaints WILL be ignored, my mod, my rules.